5G in South Africa: What You Need To Know

 In other words, 4G and LTE are not going anywhere anytime soon.

-While 5G is expected in major urban cities such as Johannesburg, Cape Town, and Durban during 2021 and 2022, full nationwide rollout to rural areas won’t most likely happen until 2030.
+While true 5G is expected in major urban cities such as Johannesburg, Cape Town, and Durban during 2021 and 2022, full nationwide rollout to rural areas won’t most likely happen until 2030.

 In fact, 4G and LTE is still being built out and won’t peak until 2028.
 Improvements like LTE-Advanced and LTE-Advanced Pro support data rates up to 3 Gbps which is 5G-like speeds.
 Many networks have stated the importance of 4G and LTE coverage until 5G fully matures, which some predict to be 2035 to 2040.